 dmesg | less

 If the override was successful, this message appears:

 Note: Rebooting the system causes the Linux kernel to reset the clock source.

-To set a clock source during the system boot loader
+To permanently set the clock source, set the source in the system boot loader:

 1. Set clocksource in the kernel command line parameter.

-For example, if you use grub2 and you want to set the clock source to "tsc", edit the /etc/default/grub file and add clocksource=tsc tsc=reliable for the GRUB_CMDLINE_LINUX option:
+For example, if you use grub2 and you want to set the clock source to "tsc", open /etc/default/grub in an editor.
+Then, add clocksource=tsc tsc=reliable for the GRUB_CMDLINE_LINUX option:

 GRUB_CMDLINE_LINUX="console=tty0 crashkernel=auto console=ttyS0,115200 clocksource=tsc tsc=reliable"